pleiszenburg/bewegung/README.md

 conda install -c conda-forge bewegung
 ```

-Please note that [mplcairo](https://github.com/matplotlib/mplcairo), a dependency of `bewegung` and alternative backend for `matplotlib`, is currently not available via `conda` and must be installed manually. `bewegung` [does also work without `mplcairo` present](https://bewegung.readthedocs.io/en/latest/canvas.html#acceleratingmatplotlib) and falls back to the `cairo` backend of matplotlib.
+Please note that [mplcairo](https://github.com/matplotlib/mplcairo), a dependency of `bewegung` and alternative backend for `matplotlib`, is currently not available via `conda` and must be installed manually. `bewegung` [does also work without `mplcairo` present](https://bewegung.readthedocs.io/en/latest/canvas.html#acceleratingmatplotlib) and falls back to the `cairo` backend of `matplotlib`.

 ## Example